vgarleanu/vallicks/README.md

-# Vallicks - The Rust Unikernel powered by naked_std.
+# Vallicks

 ## What is Vallicks?
 Vallicks is a unikernel written in Rust for fun, designed to be used to create microservices that run in the cloud.
-Vallicks comes with a standard library that we call naked_std.

 ## Why another unikernel?
 I'm doing this simply for fun.
 But who knows what might come out out of it.

 ## Features
 - [x] proc-macros for easy bootstrapping
+- [ ] SMP
-- [x] Multi-threading
+- [x] Async
 - [ ] Drivers
     - [ ] Kernel
         - [x] VGA Text mode